GijsBakker/CHIMAS/paper.md

 ## Documentation

-The software can be found in its complete set on REPO.
+The software can be found in its complete set on this repository: https://github.com/GijsBakker/CHIMAS

 ## Examples

 The CHIMAS software can be used on FastQ data sets created by the Oxford nanopore MinION.
 Since this is its first publication, the software has yet to be applied to use cases.

-Provide concrete examples or use cases where your software has been applied.
-Show how it solves specific problems and provides benefits.
+The data can be tested on 'foo-reads.fq' which is a example data set on which all tools run.

 ## Evaluation

 The tool runs quickly.
 It can be more efficient, especially the ChimeraDetector and the SLAEP assembler.
 However, it is memory efficient.

-Discuss the evaluation of your software, including benchmarking, performance analysis, or comparisons with existing solutions.
-Provide insights into its effectiveness and efficiency.
+The VVODKA dot-plotter can be slow when the data set becomes larger.

 ## Limitations

 The CHIMAS software has its limitation, as every tool does.
-The ChimeraDetector functions only with FastQ data set in a specific format, SLAEP requires a PAF file, and this limits its overlap graph, which can cause sub-optimal assemblies and VVODKA: LIMITATIONS HERE
+The ChimeraDetector functions only with FastQ data set in a specific format, SLAEP requires a PAF file, and this limits its overlap graph, which can cause sub-optimal assemblies and VVODKA is not optimized for speed in order to capture all overlapping k-mers, but this means that it takes VVODKA 10 minutes to create a dot plot corresponding to a fasta files of 400 KB, this time raises exponential

-Highlight any known limitations or areas where further improvements are required.
-Discuss potential future directions for development.

 ## Conclusion

-The critical contributions of the CHIMAS software are that now self chimeras can be detected, students can learn about genome assembly and GIJS
+The critical contributions of the CHIMAS software are that now self chimeras can be detected, students can learn about genome assembly and VVODKA makes genome dot-plots on which conclusions about the data can be made, such as integrated viral presences in sequences.

-Summarize the critical contributions of your software and its potential impact in the field.
-Discuss any plans or ongoing developments.

 ## Acknowledgements